 Financial services lease arrangements: Snap-on accounts for its financial services leases as direct financing or sales-type leases.
 The company determines the gross investment in the lease as the present value of the minimum lease payments using the interest rate implicit in the lease, net of amounts, if any, included therein for executor costs to be paid by Snap-on, together with any profit thereon.
-The difference between the gross investment in the lease and the cost of the leased property is reported as unearned finance charges.
+The difference between the gross investment in the lease and the related undiscounted minimum lease payments for the leased property is reported as unearned finance charges.
 Unearned finance charges are amortized to income over the life of the contract.
 The default covenants included in the lease arrangements are usual and customary, consistent with industry practice, and do not impact the lease classification.
 Except in circumstances where the company has concluded that a lessee's financial condition has deteriorated, the other default covenants under Snap-on's lease arrangements are objectively determinable.

-Research and engineering: Snap-on incurred research and engineering costs of \$48.4 million, \$44.8 million and \$41.2 million in 2013, 2012 and 2011, respectively.
+Research and engineering: Snap-on incurred research and engineering costs of \$52.4 million, \$48.4 million and \$44.8 million in 2014, 2013 and 2012, respectively.
 Research and engineering costs are included in "Operating expenses" on the accompanying Consolidated Statements of Earnings.

 Internally developed software: Costs incurred in the development of software that will ultimately be sold are capitalized from the time technological feasibility has been attained and capitalization ceases when the related product is ready for general release.
-During 2013, 2012 and 2011, Snap-on capitalized \$19.0 million, \$23.0 million and \$19.5 million, respectively, of such costs.
-Amortization of capitalized software development costs, which is included in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings, was \$14.9 million in 2013, \$14.3 million in 2012 and \$12.6 million in 2011.
-Unamortized capitalized software development costs of \$45.1 million as of 2013 year end and \$41.1 million as of 2012 year end are included in "Other intangibles - net" on the accompanying Consolidated Balance Sheets.
+During 2014, 2013 and 2012, Snap-on capitalized \$19.0 million, \$19.0 million and \$23.0 million, respectively, of such costs.
+Amortization of capitalized software development costs, which is included in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings, was \$13.6 million in 2014, \$14.9 million in 2013 and \$14.3 million in 2012.
+Unamortized capitalized software development costs of \$50.2 million as of 2014 year end and \$45.1 million as of 2013 year end are included in "Other intangibles - net" on the accompanying Consolidated Balance Sheets.